Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 November 2024 13.35.13 UTC
+- WIB: Jumat, 1 November 2024 14.23.07 UTC
-- WITA: Jumat, 1 November 2024 14.35.13 UTC
+- WITA: Jumat, 1 November 2024 15.23.07 UTC
-- WIT: Jumat, 1 November 2024 15.35.13 UTC
+- WIT: Jumat, 1 November 2024 16.23.07 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: attitude
+Kategori: success